HajimeKawahara/exojax/documents/userguide/moldb.rst

 Molecular Database and Conversion
 =====================================

+*Update: May 21/2021, Hajime Kawahara*

 exojax uses a specific mdb (molecular database) class for each molecular/atom database, exojax.spec.moldb.MdbExomol is for ExoMol, exojax.spec.moldb.MdbHit is for HITRAN/HITEMP.
 Here, we use MdbExomol for explanation because most instances are common in mdb classes.

+Click below for the details for mdb class for each database.

+- :doc:`exomol`
+- :doc:`hitran`

 .. code:: ipython